Renting Articles

 Tenants also want to know about fees during the rental period, so there are no surprises later:

-• Security Deposits: Equivalent the monthly rental rate.
+- Security Deposits: Equivalent to the monthly rental rate.
 We do not charge last month's rent.

-• Pet Rent, if applicable: Varies per property.
+- Pet Rent, if applicable: Varies per property, typically in the $35 +/- range per pet.

-• Late fees: 5% of monthly rent an may be subject to New Mexico Gross Receipts Tax (NM GRT)
+- Late fees: 5% of monthly rent and may be subject to New Mexico Gross Receipts Tax (NM GRT)

 Who is the best property manager in Ruidoso for owners who couldn't sell and need a rental strategy?